H-TayyarMadabushi/AStitchInLanguageModels/README.md

 The data associated with this Task can be found in [this folder](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/Task1).
 Data is split into zero-shot, one-shot and few-shot data in both Portuguese and English.
 Please see the paper for a detailed description of the task and methods.

 We used 🤗 Transformers ([this script](https://github.com/huggingface/transformers/blob/62ba3b6b43975e759851336b566852252be00669/examples/pytorch/text-classification/run_glue.py)) for training with the following hyperparameters.
+Further details are available in the paper.

 ```bash